Becoming a cycle-friendly employer

 The NHS - Britain's biggest employer

 If you work in the health sector, promoting cycling to staff and the people seeking its services, makes a contribution to boosting the levels of physical activity.
 It also helps reduce the risks associated with driving to work - the NHS generates around 5% of all journeys.
-Our briefing on promoting cycling in the health sector looks at its role both as a large employer and as a health service provider.

 Some employers' are reluctant to promote cycling actively because they - or more probably their Health and Safety advisers - are worried about liability issues.